zeiss-microscopy/OAD/Scripts/Image_Processing/README.md

 * separate binary objects
 * use mask to cutout part from the original image

-To modify and adapt the actual parameters
+To modify and adapt the actual parameters please edit thge script.

 ***